JurePotocnik/Kubernetes-deploy/README.md

   konradkleine/docker-registry-frontend:v2
 ```

 At this point we can push the docker images to the registry.
-If you use the command line to create&push the image you could have get some error because of the authorization.
+If you use the command line to create&push the image you could get some errors because of the authorization.
 To login in private registry use:
 ```
 docker login dockerhub.mypage.com
 ```
-My running the command above you will need to insert username/password for the page.
+By running the command above you will need to insert username/password for the registry.

 Some docker comamnds:
 ```